dgonzalb/BambooPaymentDoc/content/en/Payouts/API for Balances/_index.md

 date: 2024-08-02T07:28:16-05:00
 type: docs
 Description: >
-  The API for Balances allows merchants to check their account balances without using Bamboo's merchant console.
+  The API for Balances allows merchants to check their account balances for payouts without using Bamboo's merchant console.
 weight: 40
 notopicssection: true
 ---